Yancey2023/CHelper-Core/include/nlohmann/README.md

 ```

 Just as in [Arbitrary Type Conversions](#arbitrary-types-conversions) above,
-- `NLOHMANN_JSON_SERIALIZE_ENUM()` MUST be declared in your enum type's namespace (which can be the global namespace), or the library will not be able to locate it, and it will default to integer serialization.
+- `NLOHMANN_JSON_SERIALIZE_ENUM()` MUST be declared in your enum type's namespace (index can be the global namespace), or the library will not be able to locate it, and it will default to integer serialization.
 - It MUST be available (e.g., proper headers must be included) everywhere you use the conversions.

 Other Important points: